 - The Puerto for lovely views of the Atlantic

 - relaxed, no-hassle shopping in the many small shops

 - the wall murals are a photographer’s delight

 - Return to La Tangerina for the night and back on the ferry to Spain next morning.

-8 days of wonderful varied sights, sounds, sensations.
+8 days of wonderful varied sights, sounds, sensations in Andalucia and Morocco.
 A truly Western Mediterranean adventure with the added pleasures of wonderful food all along the way and interesting insights into the culture and history of the area.
 For best deals, always book directly with the hotel and not an OTA.